Samizo-AITL/AITL-Strategy-Proposal/en/README.md

 ---

 ## 🧭 Overview
-This repository presents a **national-level architecture proposal** based on AITL (All-in-Theory Logic),
+This repository presents a **national-level architecture proposal** based on AITL (AI-Integrated Transition & Loop),
 together with a **validated integrated package** centered on Edusemi, extended with control (AITL-H) and intelligent integration for deployable PoC models.

 ---